multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 ## Explicit decoding / encoding of values

-When needed, you can use the [`BinaryCodec`](https://multiversx.github.io/mx-sdk-js-core/v13/classes/BinaryCodec.html) to [decode and encode values](https://docs.multiversx.com/developers/data/serialization-overview/) manually.
+When needed, you can use the [`BinaryCodec`](https://multiversx.github.io/mx-sdk-js-core/v13/classes/BinaryCodec.html) to [decode and encode values](/developers/data/serialization-overview/) manually, leveraging contract ABIs.

 ### Decoding a custom type